verybadcat/CSharpMath/ReadMe.md

 ![Cell 7](CSharpMath.Rendering.Tests/MathDisplay/Matrix3.png)|![Cell 8](CSharpMath.Rendering.Tests/MathDisplay/IntegralColorBoxCorrect.png)|![Cell 9](CSharpMath.Rendering.Tests/MathDisplay/Taylor.png)

 ## Math editing and evaluation
-Check out the "Calculate" button on the "Try" page of our [WASM example]!
+Check out the "Calculate" button on the "Try" page of [the WebAssembly version of CSharpMath.Uno.Example]!
 Supported evaluation operations can be found [here](CSharpMath.Evaluation/Evaluation.cs).

 You can use a `CSharpMath.Rendering.FrontEnd.MathKeyboard` to process key presses and generate a `CSharpMath.Atom.MathList` or a LaTeX string.
 You can then call `CSharpMath.Evaluation.Evaluate` to get a `CSharpMath.Evaluation.MathItem`, which can be a `CSharpMath.Evaluation.MathItem.Entity` containing an `AngouriMath.Entity` that you can simplify, a `CSharpMath.Evaluation.Comma` containing a comma-delimited collection of `CSharpMath.Evaluation.MathItem`.
 For all uses of an `AngouriMath.Entity`, check out https://github.com/asc-community/AngouriMath.